Who has duties in relation to emergency response?

 - What resources are required?

 A high impact function audit has been prepared to assist in emergency planning.

-SafeWork Australia has produced a Code of practice – Emergency response that may be useful.
+SafeWork Australia has produced Emergency plans and procedures that may be useful.